Gaussian beam: Laguerre–Gaussian modes

-Beam profiles which are circularly symmetric (or lasers with cavities that are cylindrically symmetric) are often best solved using the Laguerre-Gaussian modal decomposition.
+Beam profiles that are circularly symmetric (or lasers with cavities that are cylindrically symmetric) are often best solved using the Laguerre–Gaussian modal decomposition.
 These functions are written in cylindrical coordinates using generalized Laguerre polynomials.
-Each transverse mode is again labelled using two integers, in this case the radial index p ≥ 0 and the azimuthal index l which can be positive or negative (or zero):
+Each transverse mode is again labelled using two integers, in this case the radial index p ≥ 0 and the azimuthal index l, which can be positive or negative (or zero):

-A Laguerre-Gaussian beam with l=1 and p=0.
+A Laguerre–Gaussian beam with l=1 and p=0.
 Red and blue indicate intensity of the electric field with positive and negative phase.